T. S. Eliot Prize News

 ,

-We asked Anthony Joseph to reflect on the experience of winning.
-He said:
+We asked Don to reflect on his experience as an Eliot Prize winner.
+He wrote:

 ABOUT THE T. S. ELIOT PRIZE